 How do I submit a requests to alter my home?

 modifications within the homes.

-For more information on the approved colors for paint modifications, review our paint request form.
+For more information on the approved colors for paint modifications, review our paint request form and click here to submit your request electronically.
 If you’re interested in installing a satellite dish, please review the satellite request and return the necessary paperwork.
 The dig permit form can be found here.
 For other modification requests, please review and submit the home improvement request form.

 Refuse, Recycle & Landscaping

 When can I expect the trash and recycling to be picked up?

 Where can I learn more about the Airforce Mandated Utilities Allowance Program?

 To reduce energy consumption nationwide, the DOD